stefanciprian/rd/README.md

-# R & D - Prices and Volumes Analysis
+# R & D

-This project focuses on analyzing stock prices and trading volumes using Python.
+This project focuses on analyzing stock prices, trading volumes, VIX using Python.
 The analysis is performed using Jupyter Notebooks, providing a comprehensive approach to examining financial data.
 The project can be used to extract insights from stock market trends by processing and visualizing price and volume data.

 ## Project Overview

 This repository contains Python code for:

-- Reading stock prices and trading volume data from CSV files
+- Reading stock prices and trading volume data from CSV files or using yfinance
 - Cleaning and preprocessing the data
 - Calculating statistical summaries (e.g., moving averages, returns, etc.)
 - Visualizing stock price movements and trading volume trends

 ## Installation

-To run the notebook, follow these steps:
+To run the notebooks, follow these steps:

 ### Clone the repository